Getting Started

 This introductory section guides you through your first experience with Grapedrop.
 We will start by creating a project from scratch and work up to the online publication of a complete project.

-The goal of this tutorial is to grasp the basics of the platform, so we will not focus on the design and functionality of the page too much right now, but will instead focus on the tools that will help you build your next real, production-ready product.
+The goal of this tutorial is to grasp the basics of the platform, so we will not focus on the design and functionality of the page right now, but will instead focus on the tools that will help you build your next real, production-ready product.
 The final result of this tutorial will be a landing page for selling a ‘Fitness Lessons’ product, complete with a header, feature section, contact form, and more.

 Here you can find the final result of this guide: Getting Started Result